ratautas/reacts/README.md

 This is a [React](https://reactjs.org) + [TypeScript](https://www.typescriptlang.org/) boilerplate built with [Vite](https://vitejs.dev).

-It also includes [Husky](https://typicode.github.io/husky) and a pre-commit hook that runs `npm run format`.
+It also includes [Husky](https://typicode.github.io/husky) and a pre-commit hook that runs `yarn format`.

 ## What's inside?